Eucera fasciatella

 Genus Melissodes

-Long-horned bees belong to the bee tribe Eucerini and have unusually long antennae – hence the name "long-horned".
-Eucerini serve as essential pollinators for multi-million-dollar crop industries and include, among others, Svastra bees, instrumental in sunflower production; and Eucera bees that serve as key pollinators of melons and squash.
-The tribe Eucerini also includes Melissodes long-horned bees, a genus of irreplaceable pollinators of garden flowers, native wildflowers and sunflower crops.
+Long-horned bees belong to the tribe Eucerini and have unusually long antennae – hence the name "long-horned".
+Eucerini serve as essential pollinators for multi-million-dollar crop industries and include, among others, Svastra long-horned bees, instrumental in sunflower production; and Eucera long-horned bees that serve as key pollinators of melons and squash.
+The tribe Eucerini also includes Melissodes, a genus of irreplaceable pollinators of garden flowers, native wildflowers and sunflower crops.

-Female long-horned bees tend to be easiest to find when they are out pollinating flowers.
+Female Melissodes tend to be easiest to find when they are out pollinating flowers.
 Males often rest hanging by their jaws from the stems of plants.
 In early morning, it is sometimes possible to surprise whole groups of male long-horned bees sleeping together in this manner.

-Melissodes long-horned bees are robust, medium-sized bees with hairy heads and bodies.
-Females have prominent , bushy pollen-collecting scopal hairs on their back legs.
-Males have narrower builds than females; lack scopal hairs on their hind legs; and usually sport much longer antennae.
-Both female and male Melissodes bees may have striking green or blue-gray eyes; eye color within a given species may vary according to gender.
+Melissodes are robust, medium-sized bees with hairy heads and bodies.
+Females have prominent, bushy pollen-collecting scopal hairs on their back legs.
+Males have narrower builds than females; lack bushy hind-leg hairs; and usually sport much longer antennae.
+Both female and male Melissodes may have striking green or blue eyes; eye color within a given species may vary according to gender.
+In many Melissodes species, males have pale markings on the clypeus (the part of the face situated above the mandibles).

 Texas has an exceptionally rich diversity of Melissodes long-horned bees.
-Long-horned bees of three distinct subgenera, each with its own special characteristics, are found within the National Butterfly Center.
-These subgenera include Eumelissodes, Melissodes and Tachymelissodes.
+Melissodes of at least three distinct subgenera, each with its own special characteristics, are found within the Lower Rio Grande Valley.
+These subgenera include Eumelissodes, Melissodes and Tachymelissodes.*

 TAXONOMY OF MELISSODES BEES